Im2rnado/Fort-Shop/README.md

 4. Voila, you are now done

 ## Support
-If you need any help, encounter any issues, or just have a suggestion, feel free to join our discord server at: discord.gg/carbide or open an issue in this repository.
+If you need any help, encounter any issues, or just have a suggestion, feel free to open an issue in this repository or contact me on Discord (tornado#9999).

 ## Credits
 - Item Shop data provided by [FortniteAPI.io](https://fortniteapi.io/)